-Text and image: Published in Norwegian in Aftenposten, Oct.
+Published in Norwegian in the Norwegian daily newspaper Aftenposten, Oct.
 7, 2017.

-Iain Chalmers and Paul Glasziou documented in 2009 that an estimated 85 per cent of health research is redundant and that such wastage could have been avoided.
-85 per cent of health research is redundant and that such wastage could have been avoided.
+In 2009 Iain Chalmers and Paul Glasziou documented that an estimated 85 per cent of all health research is redundant and that such wastage could have been avoided.

 They made this claim in an article on “Avoidable waste in the production and reporting of research evidence” which appeared in the prestigious journal The Lancet.

 Several factors account for the high proportion of squandered spending, but Chalmers and Glasziou found that new projects make surprising little use of earlier work in the same field.

 A 2011 study took a closer look at how often published clinical studies referred to previous research on the same issue.
 In roughly half the cases, none or only one of the earlier studies were cited, regardless of the number of studies available.

 Nor does the quality of a study have much influence on the frequency of future citations.
 On the other hand, work which supports the scientists’ own hypothesis is significantly more likely to be cited.

 These tendencies increase the risk that research is duplicated unnecessarily.
 A 2009 publication took a closer look at studies on the use of aprotinin to reduce bleeding in heart surgery.